hackfestca/cnb/README.rst

 The XMPP/Jabber connector was tested on ejabberd and GTalk.
 The IRC connector was tested on freenode.net.
-The bot was tested on Debian Stable (squeeze atm).
+The bot was tested on Debian Stable (wheezy atm).

 Install
 =======